Huntsman Corporation: Huntsman Building Solutions Created

-Proposed Merger of Equals: HuntsmanClariant
+Proposed merger with Clariant

-In May 2017, Huntsman and Clariant announced that they would merge, as equals, forming HuntsmanClariant which would be the global leader in speciality chemical production - with the deal valued at $20 billion.
+In May 2017, Huntsman and Clariant announced that they would merge, as equals, forming a global leader in specialty chemicals with the deal valued at $20 billion.
 Clariant shareholders would own 52% of the new entity, with Huntsman shareholders owning the remaining 48% of shares.

 The merger agreement was terminated on October 27, 2017.

 IPO of Venator

 Huntsman Corporation spun-off its Pigments and Additives division as Venator Materials in an initial public offering on August 8, 2017.

 Venator became the owner of Huntsman's Titanium Dioxide and Performance Additives businesses, which offers products comprising a broad range of pigments and additives that add performance and color to many everyday items.
-Venator is a global company with more than 4,300 employees across 27 facilities in more than 10 countries.

-Terminated Takeover by Access Industries
+On May 14, 2023, Venator filed for Chapter 11 bankruptcy.

+Terminated takeover and Apollo suit

 In June 2007, it was announced that Huntsman had agreed to be acquired by Access Industries, owned by the billionaire Len Blavatnik, for $5.88 billion in cash.
 Huntsman shareholders would receive $25.25 a share from Access Industries' chemical unit, Basell Holdings, based in Hoofddorp, Netherlands.
-Access would assume $3.7 billion of Huntsman debt.
+Access would assume $3.7bn of Huntsman debt.

-However, on July 12, 2007, the agreement was terminated as Huntsman agreed to be bought by Apollo Management for $6.51 billion or $28 a share.
-Huntsman filed a suit against Apollo Management and its two partners in Texas after the group backed out of the deal to purchase the chemical company.
+However, on July 12, 2007, the agreement was terminated as Huntsman agreed to be bought by Apollo Global Management for $6.51bn.
+Huntsman filed a suit in Texas against Apollo and two partners, co-founders Leon Black and Josh Harris, after the group backed out of the deal to purchase the company in June 2008.
 The suit alleged fraud against Apollo Management as Huntsman believed that the group never intended to allow its Hexion Specialty Chemicals unit to buy Huntsman Corp. for $6.5 billion.
 Huntsman also claimed Apollo put forth a higher bid to prevent the Basell AF buyout as it would have threatened Hexion's market share.
 Hexion stated Huntsman's declining financial position as the reason the deal was terminated.
 Upon termination of the Hexion merger agreement, the Huntsman stock value dropped by almost 50%.

 In December 2008, Apollo and Hexion agreed to pay Huntsman $1.1 billion in return for Huntsman dropping all charges against them.
 This includes $500 million in cash, a $250 million investment in Huntsman, and an additional $425 million in cash, repayable by separate suits against Credit Suisse.

 Starboard stake

 Activist hedge fund Starboard disclosed a stake in the company in 2021.
 The hedge fund owned more than 8% of Huntsman, roughly $500 million worth.
-Starboard did not succeed in gaining seats on the company's board, one of its goals and decided to completely exit their position within Huntsman.
+Starboard did not succeed in gaining seats on the company's board, one of its goals, and decided to completely exit their position within Huntsman.